-Before using the function you need to configure one of the following authentication types: Open with no encryption, WPA-PSK, WPA2-PSK, or WPA-PSK/WPA2-PSK mixed with the AES or TKIP+AES encryption method (on the Wi-Fi / Security settings page).
+Before using the function you need to configure one of the following authentication types:

+Open with no encryption, WPA2-PSK, or WPA-PSK/WPA2-PSK mixed with the page).
+When other security settings are specified for the band of the WLAN, controls of the tab on the Wi-Fi / WPS page are not available.